GammaBeta/gammaraul-lp-archive/Level Repository/Level 56 - Dead Desert [READ DESC] Information.md

 Song: www.youtube.com/watch?v=j_Ypv94AD5U <br>
 **Contributors:** GammaRaul And NESFilipGamer <br>
-**Additional Comments by Current Me:** My first ever SMC level (that I saved, at least), and while it's unfinished, I did make a omewhat resectbale amount compared to mye other levels, also apparently NESFillipGamer was involved in the creation of this?
+**Additional Comments by Current Me:** My first ever SMC level (that I saved, at least), and while it's unfinished, I did make a omewhat resectbale amount compared to mye other levels, also apparently NESFilipGamer was involved in the creation of this?
 Anyways, it appears as if, despite nowing how to add custom ongs to SMF games, I didn't know how to do that with SMC, and that's why I left the link in the description; Either that or the link I used for the song in the level expired, I don't remember.